 A common objection against Internet electronic voting systems is that anybody who can observe the voting act learns how the voter cast its vote and there is no way to protect the voter against this.
 The problem is not mainly that the vote is revealed, but that a bystander can coerce or pay a voter to cast its vote in a given way and then verify that this is done.

-In theory this is a valid point, but in practice the problem is smaller than what is often claimed.
+In theory coerciion is possible, but in practice the problem is smaller than what is often claimed.
 Firstly, voters can be allowed to vote multiple times where only the last vote is counted.
 This does not solve the problem entirely, since the bystander could observe the voter at the end of the voting period, and somebody must verify which vote is cast last without making this public.
 The former is unlikely to happen at large scale without detection and the latter can be solved using a set of auditors that generally has no relation with the relatively large number of bystanders needed to coerce even a small number of voters.
 Furthermore, the victim or another bystander, i.e., a family member, can document the attack and coercion is illegal.

 Secondly, it is already easy to coerce individual voters, e.g., family members, to vote in a given way in many classical voting systems.
 Several countries allow voting from the home by simply posting an envelope.
 Other countries provide the voting material at the polling station in such a way that the coercer can make sure that the victim can only vote in one way.